Code-Hex/Text-Shirasu/README.md

 ## cabocha\_nodes

-Return the array reference of the Text::Shirasu::CaboChaNode instance.
+Return the array reference of the Text::Shirasu::Tree instance.

-    $ts->cabocha_nodes
+    $ts->trees

 ## mecab